 WRA1:D325 C9 ret

-While obtaining 8F there's a slight chance Pokemon at your box will get corrupted and will crash the game upon releasing.
+When 8F was first discovered, the method of obtaining it had a slight chance to corrupt Pokemon at the PC box, causing crashes when trying to release/withdraw them.
 One can either deal with it and switch to another box, or make the box empty with this item configuration.

 Video: http://www.youtube.com/watch?v=Sw0h7ImFsAs#t=1104sITEM LIST (starting from the first slot):* Any item